Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 * You need to be an administrator to configure all the components of your deployment for HTTPS and SSL.
 If you work in a distributed deployment where different people have administrative permissions for individual components, such as SharePoint, you'll need to coordinate with those people to complete configuration.

-* Specifically, you must belong to the **Team Foundation Administrators** group, and you must belong to the **Administrators** group on the application-tier, data-tier, and TFS Proxy server or servers for Team Foundation.
+* Specifically, you must belong to the **Team Foundation Administrators** group, and you must belong to the **Administrators** group on the application-tier, data-tier, and Azure DevOps Proxy Server or servers for Team Foundation.

 * To configure a build server, you must belong to the **Administrators** group on that server.